Community of Care Expansion

 About Perley Health

 Perley Health remains committed to its goal to expand our community and enhance services that benefit our community.
-Efforts to increase long-term care capacity and housing for Seniors and Veterans have been ongoing despite economic challenges and the pandemic.
+Efforts to increase long-term care capacity have been ongoing despite economic challenges and the pandemic.

 Perley Health is pleased to announce we are continuing to work on a planned Community of Care Expansion, building on the work that started in 2019.
 This exciting project will build on the existing Perley Health campus and benefit from existing infrastructure.
 The expansion will add much-needed long-term care beds along with independent living capacity to Perley Health, efficiently sharing and building within the established community model.